-It's red berry time and with bunches of fresh holly leaves and berries or branches of winterberries going for $5 to $10, it only makes sense to get a few of these beautiful and easy to grow shrubs established in our own yards.
+It's that red berry time of year, and with bunches of fresh holly leaves or branches of winterberries going for $5 to $10 apiece, it only makes sense to try growing these winter beauties at home!
+Here's what to know about these easy-to-grow shrubs.

-Winterberry, also known as black alder, is one of several native American hollies.
-It grows 5-15 feet tall depending on the cultivar, is deciduous, and though it has colorful fall foliage it is grown mainly for its berries.
+Winterberry (Ilex verticillata) is one of several native North American hollies.
+It grows 5 to 15 feet tall depending on the cultivar and, unlike some other hollies, is deciduous, meaning that it loses its leaves in autumn.
+Although it does have colorful fall foliage, it is grown mainly for its bright berries.

-Winterberry is very cold hardy and will thrive in a wet location so they can be planted along the edge of a damp woods or streamside.
-They will grow in part shade but have more berries the more sun they get.
-Most varieties bear red berries but a few have yellow.
+Winterberry is very cold hardy and will thrive in a wet location, so they can be planted along the edge of a damp woods or streamside.
+They will grow in part shade but will produce more berries the more sun they get.
+Most varieties bear red berries, but a few have yellow.

 They are excellent for cutting and making holiday decorations.
 Just a few sprigs of winterberry make the transition from fall to holiday decorating.